RyanLatimer/HackVoxel/README.md

 └── README.md             # This file
 ```

-## Dependencies

-- **GLFW 3.4**: Cross-platform window and input handling
-- **GLAD**: OpenGL function loader
-- **OpenGL 3.3+**: Graphics API

-## Building
+## How to Build & Run

-### Prerequisites
+### What you'll need:

-- CMake 3.16 or higher
+- CMake 3.16+
-- Visual Studio 2022 (on Windows) or GCC/Clang (on Linux/macOS)
+- Visual Studio 2022 (Windows) or GCC/Clang (Linux/macOS)
-- OpenGL 3.3+ compatible graphics drivers
+- A graphics card that supports OpenGL 3.3+

-### Windows (Visual Studio)
+### Building on Windows:

-1. Open a command prompt in the project directory
+1. Clone this repo and open a command prompt in the project folder
-2. Create a build directory:
+2. Create and enter a build directory:
    ```cmd
    mkdir build
    cd build
    ```
-3. Generate Visual Studio project files:
+3. Generate the project files:
    ```cmd
    cmake ..
    ```
-4. Build the project:
+4. Build it:
    ```cmd
    cmake --build . --config Release
    ```

-### Alternative: Using Visual Studio directly

-1. Open Visual Studio 2022
-2. Select "Open a local folder"
-3. Select the HackVoxel directory
-4. Visual Studio will detect the CMakeLists.txt and configure the project
-5. Build using Ctrl+B

-## Running

-After building, you can run the executable:

-- Windows: `build/Release/HackVoxel.exe` (or `build/Debug/HackVoxel.exe` for debug build)
-- The application will open an OpenGL window with a dark teal background

-## Features

-- Basic OpenGL 3.3 Core Profile setup
-- GLFW window management
-- GLAD OpenGL function loading
-- Cross-platform CMake build system
-- Proper error handling and initialization
-- Ready for 3D graphics development

-## Development

-The project is set up for modern OpenGL development with:

-- OpenGL 3.3 Core Profile
-- Depth testing enabled
-- Proper viewport management
-- Input handling (ESC to quit)
-- Debug information output

-## Next Steps

-This is a foundation for OpenGL development.
-You can extend it by adding:

-- Shader loading and management
-- Vertex buffer objects and vertex arrays
-- Texture loading
-- 3D transformations and camera
-- Voxel rendering system
-- Scene management
+5. Run the executable: `build/Release/HackVoxel.exe`

+You can also just open the folder directly in Visual Studio 2022 - it'll detect the CMake file automatically!

+## Controls & Features

+- **WASD** - Move around the world
+- **Mouse** - Look around
+- **ESC** - Quit

+The terrain generates procedurally as you explore, creating hills, valleys, and interesting landscapes using noise functions.

+## Cool Technical Stuff

+### Path-Traced Block Picking
+Instead of using traditional selection methods, this engine casts rays from the camera through each pixel to determine exactly which block you're looking at.
+This gives perfect accuracy even at long distances or weird angles.

+### Noise-Based Terrain
+The world is generated using multiple octaves of Perlin noise to create realistic-looking terrain with hills, valleys, and natural-looking features.
+No two worlds are the same!

+### Efficient Voxel Rendering
+The engine only renders visible faces of blocks and uses frustum culling to avoid drawing chunks that aren't in view, keeping performance smooth even with large worlds.

+## Summer of Making 2024

+This project represents my journey learning about:
+- 3D graphics programming with OpenGL
+- Ray casting and intersection algorithms
+- Procedural generation techniques
+- Game engine architecture
+- Performance optimization for real-time rendering

+It's been an awesome learning experience and I'm excited to keep expanding it!

+## What's Next?

+Some ideas I'm considering for future development:
+- Water simulation and rendering
+- Better lighting system (maybe even global illumination!)
+- Multiplayer support
+- Save/load functionality for worlds
+- More sophisticated terrain features (caves, structures, etc.)
+- Particle systems for effects

+## Dependencies

+- **GLFW 3.4** - Window management and input
+- **GLAD** - OpenGL function loading
+- **OpenGL 3.3+** - The graphics API powering everything

 ## License

-This project is open source.
-Add your license information here.
+Licensed under the MIT License